-Official FSGP Lap Count will be calculated for each entry based on laps that are completed during Track Event hours.
+Official FSGP Lap Count will be calculated for each entry based on valid laps that are completed during Track Event hours.
 The summation of these laps will yield an Official Total FSGP Lap Count for the entry.
-Overall placing for the FSGP event will be determined based on the highest Official Total FSGP Lap Count.
+Overall placing for the FSGP Event will be determined based on the highest Official Total FSGP Lap Count.
 In the event of a tie associated with the Official Total FSGP Lap Count, the tie breaker will be the team with the lowest lap time.

-12.2.B Multi-Occupant Vehicle
+12.3 Determination of Multi-Occupant Vehicle Winner

 Multi-Occupant vehicle teams will be ranked according to their S value (highest score is best).

-$S = (D / E) \times C \times T$
+S = $(D / E) \times C \times T$

-Where D is the Total Person-Mile Distance, E is the Total External Energy usage of the solar car, C is the Completion Factor, and T is the Target Speed Derate
+Where D is the Total Person-Mile Distance, E is the Total External Energy usage of the solar car, C is the Completion Factor, and T is the Target Speed Derate.

-12.2.B.1 Person-Mile Distance (D).
+12.3.A Person-Mile Distance (D)

-A team's Person-Mile Distance will be calculated for each Lap of the Event.
-Person-Miles are only awarded for valid laps completed by the solar car and will be calculated by the lap distance in miles multiplied by the minimum number of seats occupied in the solar car during that lap.
+A team's Person-Mile Distance will be calculated for the Event.
+The Lap Person-Mile Distance is the lap distance in miles multiplied by the minimum number of seats occupied in the solar car during that lap.
+Person-Miles are only awarded for valid laps completed by the solar car.
+The summation of these Lap Person-Mile Distances will yield a Total Person-Mile Distance for the entry.

-12.2.B.2 External Energy Usage (E).
+12.3.B External Energy Usage (E)